paulsanduleac/distributed-restful-dw/readme.md

 # Distributed RESTful data warehouse

 Proof of concept for a RESTful interface on a Cassandra database that stores information about articles (id, title).
 Multiple instances of the interface are accessed through a proxy.
-The proxy also acts as a roundrobin load balancer.
+The proxy also acts as a roundrobin load balancer and as a cache layer storing cache in a Redis instance.

 ## Usage
-In the distributed-restful-dw directory, run app.py (as many times as you want) and proxy.py in three different terminal windows:
+In the distributed-restful-dw directory, run app.py (as many times as you want, each execution starts and instance) and proxy.py in three different terminal windows:
 ```
 python app.py
 python proxy.py
 ```
 Open a terminal window and send a POST request using curl: